 She is often seen as a contrast to the first wife.
 If the first wife is the sympathetic character, she sacrificed her own career prospects and youth to support her husband's advancement during the long hard early years only to be summarily dumped for the younger, prettier trophy wife.
 If the second wife is meant to be sympathetic, then the first wife is a nagging, emasculating harridan who only ever cared about the social status and wealth she'd eventually pushed her husband into, while the second wife truly cares about him as a person and understands his inner creative urges.

 .
-Not to be confused with the series Trophy Wife.
+Not to be confused with the series Trophy Wife

 open/close all folders